CVE-2026-7696: Unrestricted Upload in Acrel Electrical EEMS Enterprise Power Operation and Maintenance Cloud Platform

 Description

-CVE-2026-7696 is a medium-severity vulnerability in Acrel Electrical EEMS Enterprise Power Operation and Maintenance Cloud Platform version 1.
-3. 0.
+CVE-2026-7696 is a medium severity vulnerability in Acrel Electrical EEMS Enterprise Power Operation and Maintenance Cloud Platform version 1.3.0.
 It involves an unrestricted file upload issue in the /SubstationWEBV2/main/uploadH5Files endpoint, allowing remote attackers to upload files without proper restrictions.
-The vendor has not responded to disclosure attempts, and no official patch or remediation guidance is currently available.
-Exploit details have been made public, but no known exploitation in the wild has been reported.
+The vendor has not responded to disclosure attempts, and no patch or official remediation is currently available.
+Exploit details have been made public, but there are no confirmed reports of exploitation in the wild.

 AI-Powered Analysis